shamazmazum/voxvision/doc/Manual.md

 ### Searching
 This is the reason why **voxtrees** library exists.
-It can perform various types of search much faster than if we would try to do it with exhaustive search.
+It can perform various types of search much faster than if we would try to do it with naïve `O(n)` search.

 You can check if a ball intersects any voxel in the tree with `vox_tree_ball_collidep()`: